dmedinag/C-to-Forth-compiler/README.md

 ## Introduction

 A C to Forth compiler using direct translation writen in C and using Bison for its purposes.
-Read report.pdf for more info about the project.
+Read [report.pdf](https://github.com/daniRiesgo/C-to-Forth-compiler/blob/master/report.pdf) for more info about the project.

 ## Set up environment

-Make sure you have bison and a gcc compiler before utilizing the shared code
+Make sure you have bison and a gcc compiler before utilizing the shared code.

 ## Contributors